Have you considered taking advantage of p2p lending as a passive income source?

-P2P lending starts when a person needs a loan for something and they want an alternative to going to the bank for a traditional, conventional loan.
+P2P lending starts when you need a loan for something.
+You might want an alternative to the traditional bank.

-The loan can be for anything: A new business, getting out of debt, a new construction, etc. Once this person signs up to a peer to peer site and asks for a loan, they become a “borrower”.
+The loan can be for anything: A new business, getting out of debt, a new construction, etc. Once you sign up with a peer to peer site and ask for a loan, you become the “borrower”.

 On the other side of things are the “investors”.
-The investor basically acts as a bank.
-They will sponsor the loans with their own personal money (as if they were a bank).
+The investor (or investors) basically acts as a bank.
+They will sponsor the loans with their own personal money as if they were a bank.

 The P2P site makes its money by taking a small percentage of the interest on each loan.
 This is their fee for brokering the transaction.

-Like we mentioned, each loan will carry a set amount of interest that will be charged (just like a loan from the bank would).
+Like we mentioned, each loan will carry a set amount of interest that will be charged, just like a bank loan would.

-The interest rate of the loan will largely depend on the borrower’s credit rating.
+The interest rate of your loan will largely depend on your credit rating.
 As you might guess:

-- As a borrower’s credit becomes worse, the interest rate they must pay becomes higher (sometimes over 30%).
+- As a borrower’s credit becomes worse, the interest rate they pay becomes higher (sometimes over 30%)

 Since its inception, peer to peer investing has often been quoted as producing anywhere between 5 and 12% returns!
-When you compare that figure to the 10% average growth rate of stocks, P2P investing doesn’t come across as a bad return on investment.
+When you compare that figure to the 10% average growth rate of stocks, P2P investing qualifies as an attractive investment!

 As is the case with any loan, there is the risk that the borrower could default.
 This would mean that they fail to pay back the principal and interest that they owe.

-When this happens, usually the P2P site will send the borrower to claims to try to recoup the money that is owed.
-However because this personal loan is unsecured, it is often the case that the money is simply lost.
+If this happens, the P2P site typically sends the borrower to claims to try to recoup the money that is owed.
+However because this personal loan is unsecured, it can be the case that the money is simply lost.

-One strategy to combat this situation that has developed over the years is to diversify the number of investments you make.
+One strategy to combat investment loss in p2p lending is to diversify the number of investments you make.

 The Top Peer to Peer Lending Sites: